 I am fascinated with all aspects of design and new media.
 My work includes a variety of mediums including: graphic design, website design, furniture and lighting design, animation, video, photography, watercolor and acrylic painting and mixed media.
-Art and design are an important part of me and I have over twenty years of marketing & promotion and design experience and I have been teaching for over eighteen years.
+Art and design are an important part of me and I have over twenty years of marketing & promotion and design experience and I have been teaching for over twenty years.

 My Elementary Students Work at Countryside School